Joe-Lindie/photography/README.md

 ## Photography Blog

-Welcome to my Photography Blog, a platform for sharing images.
+Welcome to my Photography Blog, a platform for sharing images

 ## Tech Stack